nyergler/nyergler.github.io/content/posts/2007-05-02-sign-in-the-yard.md

   </p>
 </div>

-So the realtor sign showed up in the yard yesterday while I was gone, and we had two showings last night. <span class="caps">MLS</span> information available [here][1] .
+So the realtor sign showed up in the yard yesterday while I was gone, and we had two showings last night.
+MLS information available [here][1] .